SuperNova76/FastFrames/docs/tutorial.md

 There will be some overhead in the processing due to the complex (many ORs) selections.
 After the processing is done, you should find a new file called `ttbar_FS_601229_mc23a_fullsim.root` in the `../output` folder.
 Note that the code will generate one output root file for each DSID, campaign and the simulation type.
+This step takes significantly more time compared to histogramming option - it can take up to 10 minutes with the tutorial ROOT file (of course depending on the CPU of the machine that you are using).

 ## Producing cutflows
 FastFrames allow to produce cutflow histograms in a convenient way.